 - Eco-friendly: Dry ice is made from recycled CO2 that already exists and would otherwise be released into the atmosphere.

-- Keeps food colder, longer: With a surface temperature of -109.3 degrees, dry ice ensures your pet's food stays safe in transit.
+- Keeps food colder, longer: With a surface temperature of -109.3°F, dry ice ensures your pet's food stays safe in transit.
+In fact, dry ice is so effective, some meals may even freeze in transit.

 How do I open my box?